 A written procedure for general stock control is required to ensure that stock rotation and expiry date checking of the medications occurs

-An authorised practitioner may issue a prescription on a compliant residential medication chart (RMC) under the Poisons and Therapeutic Goods Regulation 2008.
+An authorised practitioner (medical practitioner, nurse practitioner) may issue a prescription on a compliant residential medication chart (RMC) under an exemption to the Poisons and Therapeutic Goods Regulation 2008.

 The residential medication chart prescription must be in a form: